30284 - EMPIRICAL METHODS FOR ECONOMICS (INTRODUCTION TO ECONOMETRICS)

 To the end of measuring the acquisition of the above-mentioned learning outcomes, the students’ assessment is based on a written exam.

 - The exam consists of a mix of open questions, multiple choice questions, and applied exercises.
 The first tests students’ understanding of, and ability to explain in their own words and yet rigorously, key econometric concepts and their relationships.
 The second further tests student’s familiarity with the language of econometrics as well as with concepts and tools commonly used to carry out and/or interpret empirical economic analysis.
 The third assesses students’ ability to carry out and interpret results from empirical econometric work.

 - Students can take a partial written exam (first partial) and complete the written exam at the end of the course (second partial).
 In this case the weights are: 50% for the first partial and 50% for the second partial.
 Alternatively, students can take a final written exam (general) that accounts for 100% of the final grade.

 The main course material for both attending and non-attending students is:

 - J.M.
-WOOLDRIDGE, Introductory Econometrics: A Modern Approach, CENGAGE Learning, 2016, 6th Edition.
+WOOLDRIDGE, Introductory Econometrics: A Modern Approach (2012 or any subsequent edition).

 - The slides of the course, problem sets, and additional support material are uploaded to the BBoard platform of the course.